fongc123/notes/Kubernetes/ETCD Cluster.md

 - manually: must configure ETCD to the correct IP (*correspond with kube-apiserver*)
 - `kubeadm`:  service is run as a pod

-Multiple ETCD instances can be created as seen in a <span style = "color:lightblue">high avalability (HA) environment</span>.
+Multiple ETCD instances can be created as found in a <span style = "color:lightblue">high avalability (HA) environment</span>.

 ## Commands
 `etcdctl` is the command line interface (CLI) tool used to interact with ETCD.